Wiktionary:Place names

 • Certain cities are further divided into administrative districts (distrito).
 These divisions are non-governing, geographical units used in addresses.

-• Manila, Davao City, Iloilo City and Samal have their districts defined by law.
+• Four cities (Manila, Davao City, Iloilo City and Samal) have their districts defined in national laws.

 • Other cities such as Quezon City or Caloocan have districts, but their boundaries are not defined in law, nonetheless these are commonly used in addressing.
 Those districts are usually former barangays that have been split into smaller ones.